robeyh/robeyh.github.com/_posts/2011-10-14-Text-Editor-Development-Update.md

 shader I use 6 vertices to outline the page then each pixel determines which letter it is, where in the letter it is and what color that location of the letter is.

 ## Font Loading

+Since WebGL inherently has support for nothing but numbers and arrays of numbers bitmapped fonts are the most direct way to get font rendering onto the graphics card.
+I could have just prerendered a couple of fonts, but then we'd be rather limited.
+So instead I wrote a small library to load a font and render it to a canvas with even spacing.
+It can then be loaded onto the graphics card as a texture and used by the shaders to render fonts.
+It can current load fonts from either the local system or use any of the [web fonts available from Google](http://www.google.com/webfonts).
+There are some sizing issues, and since there is quite literally no font metrics other than width built into JavaScript there is some work to be done here.
+With some baseline fiddling (as in, a little more up... a little more down) this works for now.

 ## Syntax Highlighting